apache/apisix/docs/en/latest/plugins/serverless.md

 curl -i http://127.0.0.1:9080/index.html
 ```

-Then you will find the message 'serverless pre-function' in the error.log,
+Then you will find the message 'serverless pre-function' and 'match uri /index.html' in the error.log,
 which indicates that the specified function is in effect.

 ## Disable Plugin